cloudyluna/StardewValleyMods/CrabPotCollectJellies/README.md

 ### Incompatible with

-- Any mods that changes trash spawn chance values or drastically changes crab pots mechanism.
+- Any mod that drastically changes crab pot’s fish catch rate.

 ## Known issues